GovTechSG/ship-hats-overview/tools-faq.md

   <summary>4.
 What is the requirement for Remote agents?</summary><br>
 Agency must ensure the Remote agents are clean and secure before SHIP-HATS approves the registration with Bamboo server.

-To setup Remote Bamboo agents, please refer to this <a href="https://confluence.ship.gov.sg/display/SHIP/Installing+Remote+Agent">guide</a>.
-This page is on SHIP-HATS confluence.
-Please log in to the account to access.
+To setup Remote Bamboo agents, refer to the [Install Remote Agent](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/bamboo-overview?id=install-remote-agent) documentation.

 To ensure that Remote agents are clean and secure, refer to <a href="https://confluence.atlassian.com/bamboo/securing-your-remote-agents-289277197.html">securing your Remote agents</a>.
 This page is on SHIP-HATS confluence.
 Please log in to the account to access.
 </details>